aws-amplify/discord-bot/README.md

 For local development, ensure the following preqrequisites are met:

 - Node.js v16.x
-- yarn 1.x
+- yarn v1.x

 1. [Register Discord bot](https://discord.com/developers/applications)
 2. Rename `.env.sample` to `.env` and add necessary Discord environment values
 3. Install dependencies with `yarn install`
-4. Run the app with `yarn app dev` -- this will run both the Svelte-Kit app and the bot layer
+4. Run the app with `yarn dev` -- this will run both the Svelte-Kit app and the bot layer
 5. Tunnel your connection with [ngrok](https://www.npmjs.com/package/ngrok): `ngrok http 3000`
 6. Add tunneled URL to your bot's Interaction Endpoint URL: `<ngrok-https-url>/api/interact`
 7. Save your changes and register application commands to your bot with the frontend (or send an empty POST request to `http://localhost:3000/api/commands/sync`). **NOTE**: allow about 30 minutes for commands to show in Discord